bgd-labs/aave-proposals-v3/src/20240506_AaveV3Ethereum_ACIAdAstra/ACIAdAstra.md

 ## Specification

-Proposal duration: 365 Days
+Proposal duration: ~365 Days
 Proposal Budget: 1M GHO

-Note: this proposal is intended to be a continuation of ACI’s previous streams due to governance mandatory delays to avoid a “gap” in ACI’s engagement, the AIP payload stream duration will be adjusted to reflect an engagement from May 5th, 2024.
+Note: this proposal is intended to be a continuation of ACI’s previous streams due to governance mandatory delays to avoid a “gap” in ACI’s engagement, the AIP payload will be adjusted to approximately reflect an engagement from May 5th, 2024 and then for a year after execution.

 ## References